The name Luxor represents both the

 dedicating the sacrifices.

-A road was built in the 18th Dynasty to link
+A road was built in the 18

 Karnak to the north